 - Biology majors may remain intentionally broad or may select a concentration in an area of biology, either in Biochemistry, Molecular and Cellular Biology or in Ecology, Evolution and Behavior.

-- Alternatively, students may apply for the other majors offered from the Department: Biology of Global Health, Environmental Biology, or Neurobiology.
+- Alternatively, students may declare in their sophomore year as one of the specialized majors offered from the Department: Biology of Global Health, Environmental Biology, or Neurobiology.

-The Biology Major is a strong platform from which to embark on a multitude of paths including graduate and medical school, as well as careers well-served by having a foundational understanding of biological systems, such as in science policy, scientific writing, healthcare, law, and drug development.
+The Biology Major is a strong platform from which to embark on a multitude of paths including graduate and medical school, as well as careers served by having a foundational understanding of biological systems, such as in education, science policy, scientific writing, healthcare, law, and drug development.